achtnullzwei/Doorman/docs/en/guide/firmware/homekit.md

+---
+description: Learn how to set up and control your Doorman device using Apple HomeKit for seamless automation and management.
+---

 # HomeKit Integration

 This page provides everything you need to set up and control your Doorman device with Apple HomeKit.